 RIE®, an international non-profit organisation dedicated to improving the quality of infant care and education worldwide, was founded in 1978 by infant specialist and educator Magda Gerber and paediatric neurologist Tom Forrest.
 Magda was born in Budapest in 1912.
 She had a master’s degree in early childhood and was then mentored by paediatrician Emmi Pikler in her unusual approach to caring for young children.
 Magda joined Emmi Pikler at the National Methodological Institute (better known as Loczy) in 1945 and worked with her until 1956, when the political situation in Hungary made it impossible for her to remain there.
 Magda and her family eventually settled in California, where she became Janet Lansbury’s mentor and friend.
 Interestingly, Magda Gerber also had a degree in linguistics from the Sorbonne in Paris.

-It’s hard for my husband and me to imagine how we would have cared for and guided our daughters without some of RIE’s core principles which illuminated both our daily routine and the bigger picture.
+It is hard to imagine how my husband and I would have cared for our daughters and guided them without some of RIE®’s core principles, which illuminated both our daily routine and the bigger picture.
 This insight has reassured us about slowing down, being patient, learning to observe more, living in the moment and trusting.
-It has reminded us about the importance of boundaries and to always acknowledge our children’s emotions, while also guiding us through the specific language to use as gentle but firm leaders —the language, of course, reflects the mindset, and it is so important!
-It has shown us why time-outs, rewards systems or distractions are not wise tactics for dealing with a baby’s or a toddler’s challenging behaviour.
-It has confirmed the power of intrinsic motivation and honest communication, as opposed to using tricks and gimmicks to “get them to do something”.
-These are some of the elements that set RIE apart from any other parenting approach.
+It has reminded us about the importance of boundaries and of acknowledging our children’s feelings.
+It has also guided us through the specific language to use as gentle but firm leaders —the language, of course, reflects the mindset, and it is so important!
+It has shown us why time-outs, rewards systems or distractions are not wise or respectful tactics for addressing a child’s challenging behaviour.
+It has confirmed the power of connection, intrinsic motivation and honest communication, as opposed to using tricks and gimmicks to “get them to do something”.
+These are some of the elements that set RIE® apart from other parenting approaches.
 Such insight has made us more aware, allowing us to remain (mostly) sane and be a consistent, respectful home for our little ones.